DIGITAL PRODUCT STRATEGY: FROM IDEA TO EXECUTION

 You’re free to decide what canvas suits you best.

-Product strategy is an intersection of market needs, product’s key features, and business goals.
+Product strategy is an intersection of market needs, the product’s key features, and business goals.

 By market, we mean the target audience that’s going to use your product.
-The market needs are about challenges and problems that users encounter and how the product will help to solve them.
+The market needs are about the challenges and problems that users encounter and how the product will help solve them.
 A great example is LinkedIn.
-It works both for job seekers and companies that are searching for talents.
-A simple and convenient platform for finding jobs and talents around the world.
+It works both for job seekers and companies searching for talents—a simple and convenient platform for finding jobs and talents around the world.

 The business goals define how the product is going to benefit the company.
 Each product has its own goals: increase revenue, help sell another product, reduce costs, increase the number of users, etc. Let’s take the iPhone. iPhone is one of Apple’s many products.
 But it generates the company’s largest portion of revenue to date.

 In a nutshell, your strategy is the foundation for a product roadmap, key features definition, and task prioritization.
 It helps to structure all project information in one place.
 It also allows us to see any gaps or risks and adjust plans accordingly.
 Think about the product strategy as a north star that tells you where your product is headed.

 Need help with setting up a strategic direction for your product?
 Feel free to contact us.

 - endorsement platform

 - tech stack